-A: A child may be given Priority 1 Status once he/she is no longer eligible for Individuals with Disabilities Education Act (IDEA) services.
-If that child graduated with a standard diploma at 18, he/she is no longer eligible; however, if he/she chose to discontinue attending school at age 18 but is still entitled to IDEA services until 22, he/she cannot be placed on Priority One status until he/she turn 22.
+A: A child may be put on Priority 1 Status once he/she is no longer eligible for Individuals with Disabilities Education Act (IDEA) services.
+If that child graduated with a standard diploma at 18, he/she is no longer eligible; however, if he/she chose to stop attending school at age 18 but is still eligible to IDEA services until 22, he/she cannot be placed on Priority One status until he/she turn 22.